-Former UNC basketball player, 1993 national champion Eric Montross diagnosed with Cancer
+Former UNC basketball player, 1993 national champion Eric Montross diagnosed with cancer

 He is undergoing treatment at the UNC Lineberger Cancer Center.

-Montross, who is 51-years-old, was a Consensus All-American during his junior and senior seasons with UNC, and was apart of the 1993 national championship team.
-He played four seasons with the UNC Tar Heels from 1990-94, averaging 11.7 points, 6.8 rebounds and 1.2 blocks in 139 games while shooting 58.5 percent from the floor.
+Montross, 51, was a Consensus All-American during his junior and senior seasons with UNC, and was a part of the 1993 national championship team.
+He played four seasons with the Tar Heels from 1990-94, averaging 11.7 points, 6.8 rebounds and 1.2 blocks in 139 games while shooting 58.5% from the floor.

 Montross is currently a UNC radio analyst.